skystrife/cpptoml/README.md

 ```
 Test: string-escapes (valid)

-Error running test: Could not decode JSON output from parser: invalid character '\f' in string literal
+Parsing failed: Invalid escape sequence at line 9

 -------------------------------------------------------------------------------
 Test: unicode-escape (valid)

-Error running test: exit status 1
+Parsing failed: Invalid escape sequence at line 1

-62 passed, 2 failed
+76 passed, 2 failed
 ```

 # Compilation
 Requires a well conforming C++11 compiler.
-My recommendation is clang++ with libc++ and libc++abi, as this combination can't really be beat in terms of completed features + ABI support on Linux and OSX.
+On OSX this means clang++ with libc++ and libc++abi (the default clang installed with XCode's command line tools is sufficient).

+On Linux, you should be able to use g++ >= 4.8.x, or clang++ with libc++ and libc++abi (if your package manager supplies this; most don't).

 Compiling the examples can be done with cmake: